softwaretoolsmonster/cse15l-lab-reports/index.md

-# This file is the index.md file for the Lab 2 of CSE 15L.
+# This file is the index.md file for the CSE 15L Lab 2.

 ## This is the second level header.